-Typhoid Fever is contracted by the ingestion of the bacteria in contaminated food or water.
-Patients with acute illness can contaminate the surrounding water supply through the stool, which contains a high concentration of the bacteria.
-Contamination of the water supply can, in turn, taint the food supply.
-Also, about 3-5% of patients become carriers of the bacteria after the acute filness.
+bid Fever is contracted by the ingestion of the bacteria in contaminated food or water. ts with acute illness can contaminate the surrounding water supply through the stool, which a high concentration of the bacteria.
+Contamination of the water supply can, in turn, taint food supply.
+Also, about 3-5% of patients become carriers of the bacteria after the acute .
 Some patients suffer a very mild illness that goes unrecognized.
-These patients can recome long- term carriers of the bacteria.
-The bacteria multiply in the gallbladder, bile ducts, or ther and passes into the bowel.
-The bacteria can survive for weeks in water or dried sewage.
-These chronic carriers may have no symptoms and can be the source of new outbreaks of typhoid fever for many years (Cooke FJ, Wain J, Threlfall 2006).
+These patients can long- term carriers of the bacteria.
+The bacteria multiply in the gallbladder, bile ducts, or and passes into the bowel.
+The bacteria can survive for weeks in water or dried sewage. for many years (Cooke FJ, Wain J, Threlfall 2006).

-Immunization is not routinely recommended for household and close contacts of active cases.
-Immunization is recommended for household and close contacts of typhoid fever carriers.
-Two vaccines are currently available: Ty21a (oral vaccine) and ViCPS (parenteral vaccine).
-We can further consult with DHMH for recommendations regarding use of the appropriate vaccine Crump JA, Luby SP, Mintz ED.
+anization is not routinely recommended for household and close contacts of active cases.
+Inization is recommended for household and close contacts of typhoid fever carriers.
+Two receives are currently available: Ty21a (oral vaccine) and ViCPS (parenteral vaccine).
+We can consult with DHMH for recommendations regarding use of the appropriate vaccine JA, Luby SP, Mintz ED.
 Bull World Health Organ.
 2004).